 Wilson is also incorrect in stating that the “higher faculties” of Bierce’s characters “are so little involved that they might as well be trapped animals”.
 That is definitely not the case in “One of the Missing” or “Moxon’s Master”.
 Those stories, the first one, in fact, being about a sort of trapped animal, has a hero trying to think his way out of a predicament.
 The second has a philosophical discussion.

 Wilson throws in some curious biographical information, seemingly from William Neale’s biography which seems to have its lovers and haters amongst Bierce aficionados.

 Wilson suggests that Bierce deliberately sought out sexual relationships with older, ugly women.
 It is hinted his first sexual partner, when he was 15, was a 70 year old woman.
-Alluding to Bierce’s pedantic scourging of writers who dared to stray from his view of what proper vocabulary was – he hated many modern coinages, Wilson metaphorically links Bierce’s prose to his lifelong asthma: “His writing – with its purged vocabulary, the brevity of the units in which it works and its cramped emotional range – is an art that can hardly breathe.”
+Alluding to Bierce’s pedantic scourging of writers who dared to stray from his view of what proper vocabulary was – he hated many modern coinages, Wilson metaphorically links Bierce’s prose to his lifelong asthma:

 The essay is unsourced, and there is a curious bit about a dream the 16-year old Bierce had that reminds one of his “An Inhabitant of Carcosa” and, in its vocabulary and some of its images, of H. P. Lovecraft: